olliw42/uavcan4hobbyists/README.md

 ## ACKNOWLEDGMENTS

 The UC4H firmwares make use of Libcanard: https://github.com/UAVCAN/libcanard .
-Many thanks to Pavel Kirienko, the main author of Libcanard.
+Many thanks to the UAVCAN team, and Pavel Kirienko especially, the main author of Libcanard.